What is the Manitoba First Nations School System?

 - Greater flexibility in the way programs are delivered to ensure high standards that improve student outcomes

-- Extensive technology support ensuring the majority of students can achieve outcomes of the highest standards
+- Technology support enabling students to achieve outcomes of the highest standards

-- Opportunities to provide specialized programs such as Reading Recovery, music, and other programs
+- Specialized programs such as Reading Recovery, music, art and facilitating traditionally based physical education

-- Opportunities for regional Professional Learning Communities (PLCs) for the purpose of collaborating, networking, building capacity and sharing of materials.
+- Opportunities for professional development, collaborating, networking, building capacity and sharing of materials

-- Supporting First Nations schools to developing a safe and healthy school infrastructure, such as addressing infrastructure deficiencies to allow for inclusion
+- Supporting First Nations schools to develop a safe, healthy , inclusive school infrastructure for accessible scools

 Which First Nations have joined MFNSS?

-The following First Nations are part of MFNSS:
+The following First Nations are part of MFNSS as of March 2019:

 1. Bloodvein First Nation